GStreamer/gstreamer/markdown/design/mediatype-video-raw.md

    - *"mixed"*: progressive and interleaved frames, extra buffer flags describe the frame and fields.

-   - *"fields"*: 2 fields are stored in one buffer, use the frame ID to get access to the required field.
+   - *"fields"*: 2 fields are stored in one buffer.
+Use the frame ID to get access to the required field.
 For multiview (the 'views' property > 1) the fields of view N can be found at frame ID (N * 2) and (N * 2) + 1.